carinath/ubb-norcat-norms/README.md

 2. Open split mode in MDE, with the bibliographic record on the one side, choose Rules for the second window and search "UBB-hylleklare bøker".
 This will enable you to preview the changes before applying the norms. **(Important!
 Do NOT change the code directly in "UBB-hylleklare bøker"**

 For libraries outside the consortia it is possible to copy the latest version from [versions](https://github.com/carinath/ubb-norcat-norms/tree/main/versions).
 Feel free to save a local copy and modify as needed :-)

+ ## Need help?

+ For technical issues see [Ex Libris' site](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/Metadata_Management/016Working_with_Rules/020Working_with_Normalization_Rules).
+Ideas or need an update in the  version available in the the BIBSYS-consortia network?
+Contact [Carina](https://www.uib.no/personer/Carina.Thornes) at The University of Bergen Library.